mark-friedman/scheme-blocks/README.md

    * This could also, potentially, include an interpreter, maybe triggered by the addition of a do-it capability.

 4. Design and build a blocks-based Scheme IDE, using Blockly and some existing Scheme interpreter.
-This might look quite different than “standard” Blockly, since, among other things:
+This might look quite different from “standard” Blockly, since, among other things:

    * Standard Blockly doesn't have a good Scheme-y way of  dealing with the fundamental similarity of primitive functions and user-defined functions.

    * The straightforward way to represent lambdas might be non-optimal.
-Consider, for example, if we wanted to handle tham similarly to Snap!’s grey rings.
+Consider, for example, if we wanted to handle them similarly to Snap!’s grey rings.

 5. Build a version of [App Inventor](https://appinventor.mit.edu) that uses Scheme Blocks.
 This would reuse as much of the existing App Inventor code base as possible.
 Note, though, that it will probably not be possible to import/convert existing App Inventor projects to Scheme.
 This could be viewed as a bug or a feature ;-)